-Report Title, Number, Date Rec.
-Number Recommendation for Corrective Action Audit of NGA's Management of the Defense Acquisition Workforce Improvement Act Program, Report No. OIGA 19-05, issued March 1, 2019 1 The NGA Component Acquisition Executive, in coordination with the Director of Human Development, and the component organizations with acquisition positions, develop additional procedures to monitor and enforce compliance with DAWIA requirements to ensure only qualified and credentialed personnel occupy AWF positions.
+Poport Title Number Date Rec.
+Pacammandation for Corrective Action Report Title, Number, Date Audit of NGA's Management of the Defense Acquisition Workforce Improvement Act Program, Report No. OIGA 19- 05, issued March 1, 2019 Number 1 Recommendation for Corrective Action The NGA Component Acquisition Executive, in coordination with the Director of Human Development, and the component organizations with acquisition positions, develop additional procedures to monitor and enforce compliance with DAWIA requirements to ensure only qualified and credentialed personnel occupy AWF positions.
 The additional procedures should address, but not be limited to, the enforcement of: Inclusion of DAWIA requirements in AWF vacancy announcements.
 Coordination between the DAWIA Program Management Office and Career Services Heads to ensure that when updates or changes are made to Career Services standard operating procedures, the procedures align with the established DAWIA procedures.
-Inclusion of the DAWIA requirements in AWF annual performance plans.
+Inclusion of the DAWIA requirements in AWF and to career Services align with the established DAWIA procedures.
 Accountability for not complying with the requirements of the DAWIA.
 Audit of NGA's Funds Reprogramming Activity, Report No. OIGA 19-07, issued 30 September 2019 2 Financial Management implement additional GEOINT Financial system document types to record funding movements and restrict the use of the RPB document type to the recording of true Below Threshold Reprogramming transactions, as defined by congressional oversight and the Office of the Director of National Intelligence.
+Inspection of NGA's Acquisition Function, Phase III: Policies and Processes, Report No. OIGE-20- 01, November 2019 1 Revise NGAI 5000.1 so that it is consistent with DoD and IC acquisition requirements, as detailed on pages 4-20 of Finding 1.